spikeydragoon/Cross-Ark-Chat/README.md

 Join us on [Discord](https://discord.gg/HAk4BmN)

+If your looking to play on a server with this here is link to my [servers](arkservermanager.freeforums.net/thread/4716/dinoroars-cross-ark-servers-cluster)

 ## Getting Started

 These instructions will get you a copy of Cross Ark Chat up and running.